ECONOMIC

 ECONOMIC STIMULUS

-In 2023, overall Economic Stimulus received a satisfactory grade (C).
+In 2024, overall Economic Stimulus received a satisfactory grade (C).
 This score was aggregated from the scores of two indicators, Employment and Socio-economic status.
-Compared to the previous year, both indicators received similar scores.
-Employment has received a poor grade (D) since 2018 and Socio-economic status has retained a good grade (B).
+Employment declined from a poor grade (D) in 2023 to a very poor grade (E) in 2024 because of higher unemployment relative to the state average.
+Socio-economic status has retained a good grade (B).

 Economic Stimulus captures the potential stimulus from economic activities that may flow through to the community.
-While the Economic Stimulus indicator has increased by 0.10 since 2019 it has declined by 0.23 since 2014.
+While the Economic Stimulus indicator had increased since 2019 it has declined from a good (B) grade with a score of 0.87 in 2014, to a satisfactory (C) grade with a score of 0.50 in 2024.
 This may be the result of a decline in the socio-economic conditions in the Gladstone area.
-However, the 0.10 increase since 2019 may be a result of the Gladstone area being less heavily impacted by COVID-related disruptions than larger urban areas in Australia.

 ECONOMIC VALUE